jacen92/forge/ansible/roles/infra_ci/README.md

 ```

 The alias can be defined in your slave profile with a condition to set it if SSH_KEY_PATH is present.
-To add a secret in credential add something in vars/main.yml to JENKINS_CREDENTIALS.
+To add a secret in credential add something in vars/main.yml to JENKINS_FORGE_CREDENTIALS.

 You can add some extra stuff inside identities like: